hjSim/KOALAnet/README.md

 **This is the official repository of "[KOALAnet: Blind Super-Resolution using Kernel-Oriented Adaptive Local Adjustment](https://arxiv.org/abs/2012.08103)", accepted to CVPR, 2021**

 ## Coming soon
-We will provide the training and test code along with the test dataset that we generated and evaluated.
+We plan on providing the training and test code along with the test dataset that we generated and evaluated on.
+This will be updated at least by the CVPR 2021 conference date.

 ## Contact
-Please send me an email, sooyekim@kaist.ac.kr, flhy5836@kaist.ac.kr.

-**Reference**:
+Please contact us via any of the following emails: sooyekim@kaist.ac.kr, flhy5836@kaist.ac.kr or leave a note in the issues tab.

+**Reference**
 > Sooye Kim*, Hyeonjun Sim*, and Munchurl Kim "KOALAnet: Blind Super-Resolution using Kernel-Oriented Adaptive Local Adjustment", accepted to CVPR, 2021. (* *equal contribution*)
 >
 **BibTeX**